 - Over possessiveness - It’s natural for dogs to be possessive, but when they are over-possessive, it’s a sign of aggression.
 If you serve your puppy his meal, and he snarls at you at the pretense of taking away the food, it is not a good sign.
 You need to take immediate action.

 - Dominance - When your puppy sees himself at the top of the family hierarchy, it’s a warning signal that requires quick and effective action.
 This behavioral display can lead to domineering behavior which, when challenged, results in aggression.

 - Defensiveness - This is a result of fear.
 When a dog feels threatened, he or she may growl defensively.
 This can be a sign of possible future aggression.

 Whenever you spot a warning sign of aggression in your puppy, it’s time for you to introduce some measures.

 The two main types of training suited to aggressive puppies are either socialization and obedience training.
 Each technique is aimed at a specific type of behavior in aggressive puppies.

 - Obеdіеnсе training is aimed at getting a puppy to 'know its place' within the family unit by teaching it to obey commands from its owners.
-This type of training is best suited to correcting defensive, gender or dominant aggressive behavior.
+This type of training is best suited to correcting defensive, gender, or dominant aggressive behavior.

 An aggressive puppy may deny you the benefits of owning a puppy such as a companionship.
-Paying proper attention to the early warning signs will go a long way to managing your puppy effectively.
+Paying proper attention to the early warning signs will go a long way toward managing your puppy effectively.